utksi/gnn_tests/README.md

 ## 1. Dijkstra:

-- Adds the computed shortest pathways between 2 nodes on the <current> graph representation to the feature space (before the first transformation).
+- Adds the computed shortest weighted path between 2 nodes on the <current> graph representation to the feature space (before the first transformation).
 - The shortest pathways are calculated using Dijkstra's algorithm (implemented in networkx) (https://networkx.org/documentation/stable/_modules/networkx/algorithms/shortest_paths/weighted.html#dijkstra_path)
 - The parameters (input sizes, feature construction, acceptance criterioon, ..etc) are the same as below.